Happy Happy Nester

 Step 5 – Whip Egg Whites

-Using your Kitchen Aid wire whip tool, begin whipping the egg whites at the slowest speed.
+Using your Kitchen Aid stand mixer, use the wire whisk attachment, and begin whipping the remaining egg whites at the slowest speed.
 Once they start to foam, slowly add the sugar mixture.
-Then once you added the sugar, increase the speed of the mixer to high.
+Then once you have added the sugar, increase the whipping to the high speed setting of the mixer to high.

 Step 6 – Egg Whites Form Stiff Peaks

-So, once your egg whites start to look stiff, do this test.
+So, do this test once your egg whites start to look stiff.
 Please turn off the mixer, unlock the bowl and turn it upside down.
 The egg white should be stiff enough, and they will not move.
 If this is how your whites appear, they are ready.

 Step 7 – Mix Whites with Paste

 Mix only 1/3 of your egg whites with the flour paste.
 Mix thoroughly.
-Next, add another 1/3 of the egg whites, and this time gently fold over the whites from the bottom of the bowl to the top.
+Next, add another 1/3 of the egg whites and gently fold over the whites from the bottom of the bowl to the top.
 Then once the mixture is good, add the final bunch of whites and mix.

 Photo: My Photography